cuinjune/pd-tutorial/README.md

 <img src="sequencer21.png" width="500"/>

-**Warning: Be sure to set the audio volume on your computer low since it can be pretty loud.**
+**Warning: Be sure to set the audio volume on your computer fairly low since it can be pretty loud.**
 In the console window, click on the DSP toggle button to turn the audio on.

 <img src="sequencer22.png" width="500"/>